 Supplementary Material 3 Information on data quality.

 Information on quality of process

 Information on the 32 steps identified by Tong et al (2007) for reporting on qualitative analysis.
 These steps are divided under three domains; research team and reflexivity, study design and analysis and findings.

-[Wherever possible, try rephrasing method statements into active voice, as this makes it clearer who did what.
-For example, use ‘We (or I, or the PI) identified participants’ rather than ‘Participants were identified’.]